Roboy/tss19-funboy/README.md

 the interlocutor.
 5. *At* stands for "attune" and is a state that adjusts the humour types scores of the given interlocutor.
-In this section, we clarify the roles and functioning of each module inside the dialogue system.
-Figure 3.1 shows a general structure of the proposed system.

 The DARVAH loop is illustrated in the following Figure: